Abuzz1/E.D.I.T.H./README.md

 <h3 align="center">E.D.I.T.H.</h3>

   <p align="center">
-  Edith a personalized and best-friend like AI that is your assistant, or everything. :D
+  Edith is a personalized and customizable pseudo-AI,  used as a light weight assistant

-  GUI; terminal use; assistant; and soon to have google home support and perfect strategy Blackjack

-  All in the power of Edith
+  terminal use; webserver use; and soon to have google home support and perfect strategy Blackjack All of which is super easy to customize for your needs All in the power of Edith